PhotonVision/photonvision/docs/source/docs/hardware/selecting-hardware.md

 # Selecting Hardware

 In order to use PhotonVision, you need a coprocessor and a camera.
-Other than the recommended hardware found in the quick start guide, this page will help you select hardware that should work for photonvision even though it is not supported/recommended.
+Other than the recommended hardware found in the {ref}`quick start guide<docs/quick-start/common-setups:Common Hardware Setups>`, this page will help you select hardware that should work for photonvision even though it is not supported/recommended.

 ## Choosing a Coprocessor